Hori-Lab/hori-lab.github.io/_pages/home.md

 </div>

 Our research efforts focus on the molecular structure and dynamics of biological macromolecules, with a particular emphasis on RNA.
-We seek to understand how these molecules, which inherently obey the laws of physics and chemistry, assemble and interact to produce intriguing biological phenomena.
-We also aim to use our expertise to develop better therapeutics.
+We seek to understand how these molecules, which inherently obey the laws of physics and chemistry, assemble and interact each other to produce intriguing biological phenomena.
+We also aim to use our expertise to develop better RNA therapeutics.
 To achieve this, we develop and apply theoretical and computational biophysical approaches in collaboration with experimentalists.
 <br>
 <br>